 Certain health conditions are hereditary and may affect the lifespan of the insured.
-Any medical issues that have a genetic nature may mean higher risk.
+Any medical issues that have a genetic nature may mean a higher risk.
 So, the insurance company may assess your family medical history.
-Mostly, the insurance company may consider your immediate family relatives such as parents, grandparents, and siblings etc.
+Mostly, the insurance company may consider your immediate family relatives such as parents, grandparents, siblings, etc.

 Type of Occupation